logzio/logz-docs/_source/user-guide/accounts/log-visualization.md

 ![Create a visualization button](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/apply-changes-visualization-focus.png)

 Your LogSize visualization is ready.
 It includes the different logs and their sizes based on the date range you've chosen.

 You can edit the fields to investigate further, and **Save** or **Share** it with your teammates.

-You can modify the aggregations, intervals, and types based on the data suitable to your visualization needs.
-For example, if you’re using **Kubernetes**, you can view LogSize per service, container ID, etc.
-{:.info-box.note}

 ![Create a visualization button](https://dytvr9ot2sszz.cloudfront.net/logz-docs/accounts/logsize-output.png)